-- Long-range obstacle detection requires the fusion of various sensor modalities to provide the range required for save operation. - High-precision actuation and sensing mechanisms have been developed for this task. - Custom anomaly detection models can detect arbitrary obstacles which were unknown at training time.
+- Long-range obstacle detection requires the fusion of various sensor modalities to provide the range required for save operation. - High-precision actuation and sensing mechanisms have been developed for this task. - Novel methods have been developed to accurately calibrate sensor systems for the railway domain.